openxla/stablehlo/docs/spec_draft.md

 **Token type** Values of this type are used for imposing order on execution of side-effecting operations using data dependencies.

+**Tuple types** model heterogeneous lists and are referred to in the document
+using: 1) the full form: `tuple<T0, ...
+TN-1>`, 2) the short form: `tuple`,
+where:
+  * `N` is the tuple size.
+  * `Ti` are types of tuple elements.
+  * Element types are one of `tensor`, `token` or `tuple`.

+Tuple types are inherited from HLO where they are used to model variadic inputs and outputs.
+In StableHLO, variadic inputs and outputs are supported natively, so the only use of tuple types in StableHLO is in `custom_call` where tuple types are used to model HLO-compatible ABI of custom calls.

 **Function types** model functions and are referred to in the document using: 1) the full form: `(I1, ..., IN) -> (O1, ..., OM)`, or 2) the short form:
 `function`, where: